Men of the Bible Series - Samuel (I Samuel 9:6; 25:1)

-Samuel had the privilege of anointing one of Israel’s most godly kings.
+Samuel has the privilege of anointing one of Israel’s most godly kings.
 When Samuel anointed David, he was pouring out the power of God on him.
-In the Old Testament, anointing with oil symbolized the setting a part of a person for divine service.
+In the Old Testament, anointing with oil symbolized the setting apart of a person for divine service.
 When God calls, He equips for service.
 If God wants you to do something for Him, He will give you the ability and strength to do it.
 The key trait is to be willing.
 When the servant of God is in the will of God, God solves the problems.
 God will supply your needs (Philippians 4:19).

 Samuel established an intimate relationship with God, and he enjoyed a lifetime of fellowship with the Lord.
-Samuel heard the message because his obedient heart was in harmony with the heart of God.
+Samuel heard the message because his obedient heart was in harmony to the heart of God.
 God wants us to pursue close fellowship with Him.
 He wants us to spend time in the Scriptures, in supplications and in the sanctuary.
-We should approach the Bible with the mind set as Samuel (I Samuel 3:9), always ready to hear and respond to prompting of the Holy Spirit.
+We should approach the Bible with the same mindset as Samuel (I Samuel 3:9), always ready to hear and respond to prompting of the Holy Spirit.
 We need more men of God like Samuel who stand firm as circumstances close in around them.
 Even when confronted with an entire nation's wishes and mounting pressure to pursue a path different from God's direction, Samuel maintained an unwavering stand in the name of the Lord.
 Because we are always one generation away from complete ignorance of the Lord, it is vital that men like Samuel assume the role for which they have been called as men of God.
 What is bred into youth always shows up in adulthood.
 Children who grow up serving the Lord do not look at ministry as an interruption or interference when they become adults.
-What the church needs today is more children who will serve more than idly sit by.
+What the church needs today are more children who will serve more that idly sit by.
 May God give us men who would establish a relationship with Him early in their lives, and who serve the Lord all the days of their lives.
 May God give us more godly leaders who would be a guiding light to minister to us as the days grow darker.
 Without godly leaders, God's people will go astray.
 They have no models of righteousness.
 They have no one to teach them how to live consistent Christian lives.
-God expects His men to lead consistent Christ-like lives before Him for His people.
-For the purpose that they will know how to live and to lead exemplary lives in our families, churches, neighborhoods, and places of employment.
+God expects His men to lead consistent Christ-like lives before Him for His people for the purpose that they will know how to live and to lead exemplary lives in our families, churches, neighborhoods, and places of employment.

 PRAYER: Father, let me begin today by honoring You as my heavenly Father.
 Thank You for the parents You gave me.
 Thank You for the gifts and lessons You brought into my life through them.
 In Jesus name, AMEN.